 Recognizing that 100% domestic utilization is not a practical objective (and even if it were, it would likely trigger member pushback), the health plan should anticipate at least some level of nondomestic care and do all it can to make that care as cost effective as possible.
 Of course, not all health systems are alike and network and provider contracting needs can vary from case to case, but a viable solution can include a mix of national primary networks, negotiated contracts, and primary supplemental offerings.
 Through such relationships, a health plan can go far to ensure that when members can’t use the domestic network, they are still able to access high-value care.

 With an established network strategy in place, plan members will have access to the high-value care they need, whatever that is and wherever they are.
+This is also a good time to consider adding specialty travel centers of excellence to the network mix as well, such as those offered through the Contigo Health® Centers of Excellence 360 solution.
 Through negotiated pricing and by strategically setting pricing across the tiers, health plans can motivate their members to pursue appropriate care, with domestic resources being the most attractive when possible.

 Engage a TPA that understands health systems and the importance of domestic utilization.